This year’s holiday shopping season is 6 days shorter than 2018. Are you prepared?

 - Peak days and times for online shopping during and leading up to BFCM

-- Common shipping strategies used by merchants, like dimensional shipping and in-store pickup
+- Common shipping strategies used by merchants, like dimensional packing and in-store pickup

 This year’s holiday shopping season is six days shorter than 2018.
 Keeping this in mind, it’s more important than ever that you have a shipping strategy that entices your customers to choose your online store over a competitors’, including Amazon.